mesosphere/marathon-autoscale/README.md

     $ ./create-service-account.sh [service-account-name] [namespace-path]

 ### Marathon definitions
-Update one of the Marathon definitions in the /marathon_defs folder to match your specific configuration.
+Update one of the Marathon definitions in the [marathon_defs](marathon_defs/)folder to match your specific configuration.
+Marathon application names must include the forward slash.
+This modification was made in order to handle applications within service groups. (e.g. /group/hello-dcos)

 Core environment variables available to the application: